ewfx/gaied-ctrl-shift-del/README.md

    ```bash
    python app.py
    ```
-4. View results in the output directory.
+4. Open the localhost URL in the output

 ## 🛠 Tech Stack